top of page

 Living research

 An information and experience space is also planned in Heidelberg.
-It will provide a real life illustration and information platform about the different elements of the nutrient partnership and nutrient recycling concept in order to encourage exchange between citizens and other involved persons in the project.
+It will provide a real life illustration and information platform about the different elements of the nutrient partnership and nutrient recycling concept in order to encourage exchange between citizens and other stakeholders involved in the project.